 Plaza Joe Strummer & Cuesta Escoriaza

 Music fans probably know Strummer from The Clash, but might not be aware that the rock icon was a huge admirer of Granada!
-The city named a small plaza after him in 2013.
-Then, Ruiz christened it with a spray-painted mural featuring Strummer himself.
-Head up the street Cuesta Escoriaza behind the plaza.
-There, you can admire more of Ruiz’s work adorning the walls.
+The city named a small plaza after him in 2013, which Ruiz then christened with a spray-painted mural featuring Strummer himself.
+Head up the street Cuesta Escoriaza behind the plaza, where you can admire more of Ruiz’s work adorning the walls.

 Calle Molinos, 44

 One of Ruiz’s most emblematic works adorns the lemon-colored walls of his former home.
-This mural includes dozens of hidden images, but several will immediately catch your eye.
-There’s a wise owl, a woman in hijab, a pianist, and more.
+This mural includes dozens of hidden images, but several will immediately catch your eye, including a wise owl, a woman in hijab, a pianist, and more.
 What other details can you find?

 Continue along the same street as the above-mentioned mural and you’ll eventually come to a familiar sight: Rodin’s The Thinker.
 Except this version, unlike the original bronze sculpture, is two-dimensional and spray-painted on the wall outside Granada’s Hotel Molinos.
 As one of Ruiz’s most popular works, the especially incredible attention to detail makes it seem like the giant mural was rendered by careful brushstrokes and not a spray can!